-Participants wanting to add Authorized Users shall notify the CMSEF in the form and manner prescribed by CMSEF.
-All Authorized Users must consent to abide by these Rules and Applicable Law prior to accessing the SEF.
+To add Authorized Users, Participants shall notify the CMSEF in the form and manner prescribed by CMSEF.
+All Authorized Users must consent to abide by these Rules and Applicable Law prior to accessing the SEF through the Participant.
 CMSEF may also require each Authorized User to satisfy additional requirements as CMSEF may prescribe from time to time.
-All Authorized Users shall be subject to the disciplinary authority of CMSEF and subject to possible fine or restriction or revocation of Trading Privileges if they are found to have violated any of these Rules or the Regulations of the CFTC or the CEA as they apply to swaps trading on CMSEF.
+All Authorized Users shall be subject to the disciplinary authority of CMSEF and subject to possible fine or restriction or revocation of Trading Privileges if they are found to have violated any of these Rules, or the CEA and CFTC Regulations, as they apply to swaps trading on CMSEF.